jolwig/MechaCar_Statistical_Analysis/README.md

 ![t-test lot 3](https://github.com/jolwig/MechaCar_Statistical_Analysis/blob/main/MechaCar_linear_regression/t-test_lot_3.png)

 The p-value for lot 3 is 0.04, which means there is enough evidence to reject the null hypothesis.
 The mean psi for lot 3 is statistically different from the population mean of 1500.

+## Study Design: MechaCar vs Competition
+One of the factors that people care about the most when buying a car is the cars appearence.
+It could be useful to perform an analysis that compares the style ratings of MechaCar cars against competitor cars.
+We can get this data by paying random subjects to participate in a blind survey where they rate the cars appearance without knowing the brand.
+We could test the results of the survey by using a one-tailed t-test to determine if there is a difference between MechaCar and a competitor group.
+The null hypothesis is that there is no statistical difference between the style rating of the two groups.
+The alternative hypotheseis is that MechaCar does have a higher style rating than the competitor group.